omega-gg/Sky-runtime/bash/ffmpeg/README.md

 ## Configuration

-Place your FFmpeg binaries into the bin folder.
+Place your FFmpeg binaries into the storage/user/bin folder.

 ## Tools